initbiz/cumuluscore-plugin/README.md

     }
 ```

 Features are assigned to plans.
 So that every cluster that has a particular plan has the same set of features.
+It is a good idea to have them as many as possible to make the application customizable.

 ![Example plan](https://github.com/initbizlab/oc-cumuluscore-plugin/raw/master/docs/images/example-plan.png)

-It is up to you while writing plugin how many features will it register for our clients.
-There must be a reasonable amount of them.

 Before creating and using features it is a good idea to read about the `FeatureGuard` component below.